metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Ruleset.ProgramInfo.md

 ### [Test-Environment](Test-Environment.md)

-Test if path is valid for firewall rule
+Test if a path is valid with additional checks

 ### [Test-File](Test-File.md)